fronteers/website/src/nl/activiteiten/2019/w3c-advisory-board-meetup.md

 ---
 title: W3C Advisory Board meetup
+date: 2019-05-01
+eventdate: 2019-06-18
+location: Amsterdam
+categories:
+  - bijeenkomsten
 ---

 On the 18th of June the W3C Advisory Board is in Amsterdam for a meeting.
 They would like to take the opportunity to meet with the local community of front-end enthusiasts!